 - Animal Kingdom: 4 stations in the Medical Parking Lot

-- Disney Springs: 3 stations on the 5th floor of the Orange Garage and 3 stations on the 5th floor of the Lime Garage
+- Disney Springs: 3 stations on the 5th floor of the Orange Garage, 3 of the 5th floor of the Grapefruit Garage, and 3 stations on the 5th floor of the Lime Garage

-If you park too far away to walk to the front gates, all parking lots have trams that run all day on a very regular schedule (5-10 minutes apart).
+When the trams are operating, if you park too far away to walk to the front gates, the parking lots have trams that run all day on a very regular schedule (5-10 minutes apart).

 Using a stroller